 The CFATF hosts a range of working groups devoted to gathering and reviewing financial data, implementing policies, and exchanging information among member states with the intention to achieve its FATF AML/CFT objectives.
 The aforementioned working groups are:

-The ICRG examines international coordination on anti-money laundering and counter-terrorist financing issues and makes recommendations for the general meeting sessions conducted at least twice a year under the supervision of CTAFT, aiming to implement the 40 Recommendations proposed by FAFT.
+The ICRG examines international coordination on anti-money laundering and makes recommendations for the general meeting sessions conducted at least twice a year under the supervision of CTAFT, aiming to implement the 40 Recommendations proposed by FAFT.

 The WGFI is committed to working with the FATF's Evaluations and Compliance Group and Policy Development Group and following their lead.

 The RTMG encourages the exchange of intelligence related to anti-money laundering and counter-terrorist financing activities in the Caribbean Basin.

 HoFIU is committed to improving knowledge sharing among CFATF member states and CFATF and its global co-operating, supporting partners, and observer organizations.